ethereum/go-ethereum/docs/postmortems/2021-08-22-split-postmortem.md

 ###  2021-08-17 RETURNDATA corruption via datacopy

 On 2021-08-17, Guido Vranken submitted a report to bounty@ethereum.org.
-This co-incided with a geth-meetup in Berlin, so the geth team could fairly quickly analyse the issue.
+This coincided with a geth-meetup in Berlin, so the geth team could fairly quickly analyse the issue.

 He submitted a proof of concept which called the `dataCopy` precompile, where the input slice and output slice were overlapping but shifted.
 Doing a `copy` where the `src` and `dest` overlaps is not a problem in itself, however, the `returnData`slice was _also_ using the same memory as a backing-array.